• 23 June - Monday afternoon - Tulsa

 "I can see that," said Risa, looking at Resu, who nodded in response and put an arm around her.

 "I think we have two choices," I said.
 "We can disappear.
 Give up my identity, go some random place and figure out how to make a living.
-That's more difficult for someone without a provable identity, but hardly impossible.
-Or, I could contact my slightly weird relatives in Missouri and ask if we can visit for the rest of the summer."
+That's more difficult for someone without a provable identity, but certainly easier in 1970 than it will be in the twenty-first century.
+Or, I could contact my slightly weird relatives in Missouri and ask if we can visit while we figure this out."

 Risa and Resu glanced at each other, then looked at me.
 "How weird are these relatives that the three of us could just drop in on them out of the blue without them thinking that you're crazy?"